citizenvsl/git-practice/README.md

 # git-practice
-Exescise on how to use github
+Exercise on how to use github